travigd/documentation/introduction/competing-consumers.md

 The most common mechanism for a slot becoming open would be that client A(or B) returns an acknowledgement that they have processed, say message 1.
 They can also return a not acknowledgement of a message with hints to the server as to what to do with the message (skip/retry/park/server decides).
 A timeout of the message (which is configurable) is another way this can happen.

+> [!NOTE]
-<span class="note">Tuning of the maximum number of inflight messages and message timeouts are important when looking at overall subscription performance.</span>
+> Tuning of the maximum number of inflight messages and message timeouts are important when looking at overall subscription performance.

 ## Parked Messages